SentinelDataHubOWC/documentation/new-component-step-by-step.md

 *OWC* is a front-end client of *DHuS*.
 In development environment here exposed, we have to connect the *OWC* client with a running DHuS instance.

-How to launch a *DHuS*  application please refer to the online guide (https://github.com/SentinelDataHub/DataHubSystem/wiki/Smart-Installation)[https://github.com/SentinelDataHub/DataHubSystem/wiki/Smart-Installation].
+To learn how to launch a *DHuS*  application please refer to the online guide (https://github.com/SentinelDataHub/DataHubSystem/wiki/Smart-Installation)[https://github.com/SentinelDataHub/DataHubSystem/wiki/Smart-Installation].
 Assuming that the *DHuS* address is ```http://localhost:8081```, we will setup OWC instance to point the *DHUS* server, with this simple steps:

 Open the file ```owc-app.html```: